pankhuri25/sms_simulation/README.md

 It will automatically download all the base images and will launch the necessary services.
 A Docker daemon has to be running for it.
 Download the Docker Desktop from here: https://www.docker.com/products/docker-desktop/

 Please see here for more details - https://docs.docker.com/compose/

-Respective launched applications can be found at
+Respective launched applications can be found at:

 •	Kafka - <localhost:9092> (Inside containers it will be accessible as <kafka:29092>)